TerryLoc/positive-affirmation-colour-wheel/README.md

 # BEYOND THE MOOD

 This Positive Affirmation and Colour Wheel app is designed to uplift your mood and bring positivity into your day.
 By seamlessly integrating the API Ninjas, it fetches and displays inspiring affirmations to motivate and encourage you.
-The app also features an interactive colour wheel, that resonate with your current mood.
-The chosen colour updates the card, creating a personalized and visually appealing experience.
+The app also features an interactive colour wheel, that resonates with your current mood.
+The chosen colour updates the card, creating a personalised and visually appealing experience.
 Additionally, with a built-in screenshot functionality powered by the `html2canvas` library, you can capture and save these moments of positivity, making it easy to revisit or share them with others.
 Whether you're looking for daily motivation or a splash of colour to brighten your day, this app combines the power of positive words and colour therapy into a simple, user-friendly tool.

 Navigate to the website: [Beyond The Mood](https://terryloc.github.io/positive-affirmation-colour-wheel/)